 Tithonia rotundifolia (120 days) Stately 6' plants with velvety dark green leaves bear scarlet-orange 4–5" blooms that attract hummingbirds and monarch butterflies.
 My fondness for this showy flower is shared by our customers.
-Also known as Mexican Sunflower.
-The blooms continue over a long season.
 1951 AAS.
-Annual.
 Especially attractive to pollinators.③

 Log in to start or resume an order

 Annual.
 Also known as Mexican Sunflower.
 Attract butterflies and bumblebees with these tall floriferous beauties.
 The dressy blooms often exceed 4" across and continue over a long season.

 Culture: Heat-loving plant closely related to the zinnia.
 Sow outdoors after danger of frost in 70–85° soil, or start indoors 6 weeks before last frost date.
 Tithonia sulks in the cold so don’t bring it out too soon. ~100 seeds/g.

 Days in parentheses after a variety indicate days to first bloom.

 For the latest results of our germination tests, please see the germination page.